Kac's Lemma and countable generators for actions of countable groups: A Kac's lemma for with almost-convex shapes

 For every $x \in A$ let:

 and

 Because $n \mapsto \|g(n)\|$ is non-decreasing we have that

-The reader can check that the set $B^{\le}(x)$ is the set of integer points of the Voronoi cell of $0$ with respect to the Voronoi tiling of $\R^d$ associated with the configuration $W_x \subset \R^d$.
+The reader can check that the set $B^{\le}(x)$ is the set of integer points of the Voronoi cell of $0$ with respect to the Voronoi tiling of $\R^d$ associated with the configuration $-W_x \subset \R^d$.
 The set $B^{<}(x)$ consists of the integer points in the interior of the corresponding Voronoi cell.
-Informally, the set $B_\kappa(x)$ can be obtained by ``slightly perturbing'' the Voronoi tiling associated with the configuration $W_x \subset \R^d$ so that no integer points lay on the boundary, and $B_{\kappa}(x)$ to be the perturbed cell of $0$.
+Informally, the set $B_\kappa(x)$ can be obtained by ``slightly perturbing'' the Voronoi tiling associated with the configuration $-W_x \subset \R^d$ so that no integer points lay on the boundary, and $B_{\kappa}(x)$ to be the perturbed cell of $0$.

 The fact that Voronoi tilings in Euclidean space consist of convex polygons is a classical fact in euclidean geometry.
 If $v \in \Z^d$ is in the interior of the convex hull of $B^{\le}(x)$ then it is certainly in the interior of the Voronoi cell so $v \in B^{<}(x)$.
 It follows that any integer point in the the interior of the convex hull of $B_\kappa(x)$ is contained in $B_\kappa(x)$, so $B_{\kappa}(x)$ is almost convex.
+As in the proof of \Cref{thm:Kac_function_group_action}, since $\kappa(x) =0$ for every $x \in A$, we have that $0 \in B_{\kappa}(x)$ for $\mu$-almost every $x \in X$.

 This completes the proof of \Cref{prop:Kac_Zd_convex}. \end{proof}